kdh4646/IF_Travel_THEN_Plan_ITTP/README.md

 **IV.
 Plan button**
   1. User asked to enter the title.
 (Title should be unique, no duplicate)
-  1. Choose the Start Date.
+  2. Choose the Start Date.
-  1. Choose the End Date.
+  3. Choose the End Date.
 (End Date only allows before or same with the Start Date)
-  1. Plan page appears with each date.
+  4. Plan page appears with each date.
 User can go back/forward with the buttons to change date and able to add/edit/delete plans.
-  1. After finish planning go back to Main Screen.
+  5. After finish planning go back to Main Screen.

 **V. Travel button**
-  i.
-Track the lists of travel that user made. ii.
-On Click, saved travel plans data popped up and user can fix data or start the plan. iii.
-When “START” button is clicked, GPS opens based on location address that user entered, and after finishing the plan, user can set plan to “DONE” status. iv.
-After finishing all plans, travel deleted from the travel list and go to the history list.
+  1. Track the lists of travel that user made.
+  2. On Click, saved travel plans data popped up and user can fix data or start the plan.
+  3. When “START” button is clicked, GPS opens based on location address that user entered, and after finishing the plan, user can set plan to “DONE” status.
+  4. After finishing all plans, travel deleted from the travel list and go to the history list.

 **VI.
 History button**
-  i.
-User can see finished travels. ii.
-It shows all information of selected history.
+  1. User can see finished travels.
+  2. It shows all information of selected history.
 For example, when, where, specific notes and whether that plan was finished or not.

 **VII.Setting button**
-  i.
-User can change the background color.
-(Ivory: default, Red, Green and Blue) ii.
-User can change the language.
-(English: default and Korean) System Components
+  1. User can change the background color.
+(Ivory: default, Red, Green and Blue)
+  2. User can change the language.
+(English: default and Korean)

+# 🏆 System Components
+  - AndroidManifest.xml
-AndroidManifest.xml – It contains multiple activities for application and permissions for GPS.
+    – It contains multiple activities for application and permissions for GPS.

-Activities (java):
+  - Activities (java)
+    1. AddPlanListActivity
-AddPlanListActivity – activity for adding or editing plans.
+      – activity for adding or editing plans.
+    2. DatabaseOpenHelper
-DatabaseOpenHelper – database helper class.
+      – database helper class.
+    4. HistoryActivity
-HistoryActivity – activity for showing history.
+      – activity for showing history.
+    6. MainActivity
-MainActivity – activity for main screen.
+      – activity for main screen.
+    8. PlanCalendarActivity
-PlanCalendarActivity – activity for calendar activity.
+      – activity for calendar activity.
+    10. PlanMakeActivity
-PlanMakeActivity – activity for managing plans.
+      – activity for managing plans.
+    12. PlanTitleActivity
-PlanTitleActivity – activity for making title.
+      – activity for making title.
+    14. SettingActivity
-SettingActivity – activity for settings.
+      – activity for settings.
+    16. TravelActivity
-TravelActivity – activity for showing travel lists.
+      – activity for showing travel lists.
+    18. TravelEditActivity
-TravelEditActivity – activity for editing travel.
+      – activity for editing travel.
+    19. TravelLoadingActivity
-TravelLoadingActivity – activity for loading saved travel.
+      – activity for loading saved travel.
+    21. WelcomeActivity
-WelcomeActivity – activity for welcome screen.
+      – activity for welcome screen.

 Drawable: including graphics for application icon, buttons icon and so on.
 Layout: supporting all activities with portrait/landscape mode.
 Used linearlayouts and constraintlayout.